 Merit-based incentives are additional incentives granted to projects which augment Thailand's competitiveness, contribute to decentralization, or aid the development of industrial estates and promoted industrial zones.
-BOI incentives include:
+Like the activity-based incentives, the amount and type of the tax incentives granted depends on how the BOI categorizes the project's business activities and merits.
+Additionally, the BOI offers Merit-based incentives for Competitiveness Enhancement, which are entitled to additional CIT exemption limits (as percentages of investment or expenses), as follows: